gchq/sleeper/docs/usage/ingest.md

 # Details of a single job
 ./scripts/report/ingestJobStatusReport.sh <instance-id> <table-name> --detailed <job-id>

+# Details of several jobs, with the IDs separated by commas
+./scripts/report/ingestJobStatusReport.sh <instance-id> <table-name> --detailed <job-id>,<job-id>

 # Jobs in a date range, in format yyyyMMddHHmmss.
 # --start-time and --end-time must be given together, and only apply to this query type.
 ./scripts/report/ingestJobStatusReport.sh <instance-id> <table-name> --range --start-time 20250523090000 --end-time 20250523100000